joelbreit/Notes/Programming/Azure Notes.md

 - Like DynamoDB, Azure Tables is a managed NoSQL key-value store provided by Azure

-1.  **Storage Account**: top-level container that holds all your Azure storage services
+63.  **Storage Account**: top-level container that holds all your Azure storage services
-2.  **Azure Blob Storage**: Azure's mangaged object storage service for storing any file type
+64. **Azure Blob Storage**: Azure's mangaged object storage service for storing any file type
-3.  **Azure Files**: fully managed file share service accessible via SMB and NFS protocols; basically a NAS/shared-drive/Dropbox service in Azure
+65. **Azure Files**: fully managed file share service accessible via SMB and NFS protocols; basically a NAS/shared-drive/Dropbox service in Azure
-4.  **Azure Queues**: storage service for storing messages between application components
+66. **Azure Queues**: storage service for storing messages between application components
-5.  **Azure Tables**: Azure's own NoSQL key-value storage service
+67. **Azure Tables**: Azure's own NoSQL key-value storage service
-6.  **Azure Disks**: block storage service for Azure VMs; not managed via Storage Accounts
+68. **Azure Disks**: block storage service for Azure VMs; not managed via Storage Accounts
-7.  {{c1::Storage Accounts}} must have a globally unique name with containing only {{c2::lowercase letters and numbers}}
+69. {{c1::Storage Accounts}} must have a globally unique name with containing only {{c2::lowercase letters and numbers}}
-8.  **Blob Storage File Address Format**: https://<storage_account_name>.blob.core.windows.net/<container_name>/<folder>(optional)/<blob_name>
+70. **Blob Storage File Address Format**: https://<storage_account_name>.blob.core.windows.net/<container_name>/<folder>(optional)/<blob_name>
-9.  **Block Blobs**: blob type for text or binary data up to about 4TB
+71. **Block Blobs**: blob type for text or binary data up to about 4TB
-10. **Append Blobs**: blob type optimized for when data is frequently added to e.g. log files
+72. **Append Blobs**: blob type optimized for when data is frequently added to e.g. log files
-11. **Page Blobs**: blob type for random read/write operations up to 8TB often used for Azure VM disks
+73. **Page Blobs**: blob type for random read/write operations up to 8TB often used for Azure VM disks
-12. **Online Blob Storage Tiers**: blob storage tiers that can be accessed immediately (hot, cool, and cold)
+74. **Online Blob Storage Tiers**: blob storage tiers that can be accessed immediately (hot, cool, and cold)
-13. **Offline Blob Storage Tiers**: blob storage tiers that require hours to access (archive)
+75. **Offline Blob Storage Tiers**: blob storage tiers that require hours to access (archive)
-14. **Hot Blob Storage Tier**: blob storage tier for frequently accessed data with highest storage cost/lowest access cost
+76. **Hot Blob Storage Tier**: blob storage tier for frequently accessed data with highest storage cost/lowest access cost
-15. **Cool Blob Storage Tier**: blob storage tier for data accessed less frequently than every 30 days
+77. **Cool Blob Storage Tier**: blob storage tier for data accessed less frequently than every 30 days
-16. **Cold Blob Storage Tier**: blob storage tier for data accessed less frequently than every 90 days
+78. **Cold Blob Storage Tier**: blob storage tier for data accessed less frequently than every 90 days
-17. **Archive Blob Storage Tier**: blob storage tier for data rarely accessed that may not be accessed right away with lowest storage cost/highest access cost
+79. **Archive Blob Storage Tier**: blob storage tier for data rarely accessed that may not be accessed right away with lowest storage cost/highest access cost
-18. **AzCopy**: command-line tool for copying data to/from Azure Blob and File storage
+80. **AzCopy**: command-line tool for copying data to/from Azure Blob and File storage
-19. **Azure Storage Explorer**: a desktop app for managing Azure Storage resources including blobs, files, queues, and tables
+81. **Azure Storage Explorer**: a desktop app for managing Azure Storage resources including blobs, files, queues, and tables
-20. **Azure File Sync**: service that allows you to centralize your file shares in Azure Files while keeping it consistent across on-premises servers
+82. **Azure File Sync**: service that allows you to centralize your file shares in Azure Files while keeping it consistent across on-premises servers
-21. **Azure Data Box**: physical device for transferring large amounts of data to Azure when network transfer is not feasible
+83. **Azure Data Box**: physical device for transferring large amounts of data to Azure when network transfer is not feasible
-22. **Azure Migrate**: service for assessing and migrating on-premises servers, infrastructure, applications, and data to Azure
+84. **Azure Migrate**: service for assessing and migrating on-premises servers, infrastructure, applications, and data to Azure

+## Cost Management

+85.  **Total Cost of Ownership (TCO) Calculator**: tool for estimating the long-term financial difference between running on-premises vs in Azure
+86.  **Azure Pricing Calculator**: tool that lets you estimate the monthly cost of Azure services before deploying anything
+87.  **Azure Cost Management and Billing**: dashboard for monitoring your spending in Azure
+88.  **Budgets**: Cost Management and Billing feature for setting spending limits and alerting when you approach them
+89.  **Cost Analysis**: Cost Management and Billing feature for visualizing and analyzing your Azure spending over time
+90.  **Cost Alerts**: notifications triggered when your spending exceeds predefined thresholds
+91.  **Azure Advisor**: a feature that makes recommendations for optimizing your Azure costs e.g. by identifying idle resources
+92.  **Azure Tags**: name/value labels for categorizing Azure resources; can be used as a filter in billing reports
+93.  **Azure Reservations**: pricing model that offers a discount for committing to 1 or 3 years of usage of Azure services
+94.  **Cost Allocation Reports**: Azure cost breakdowns that allow for manipulation and export with Power BI

 - [ ] Load Banlancers
 - [ ] Front Door